minchoCoin/capstone-team-24-page/index.md

 *Figure 30.
 Comparison of Precision-recall curve computed based on the items relevant to the personal characteristic element with the woman test dataset.*

-## Limitation measuring precision with test dataset
+## Limitation of measuring precision with test dataset

 As shown in the Figure 32 and 34, in the test dataset, many of the users  rated only 1-2 clothes.
 This makes the precision and recall inaccurate.
 Therefore, the results of the test data above must be interpreted carefully.